yash-srivastava19/yash-srivastava19.github.io/index.md

 Here I'll pin some of my favorite projects, more on the development 💻 side.
 Feedback is always appreciated for projects like these.:

-  - [**Gm Tunes**](https://github.com/yash-srivastava19/gym_tunes) : GymTunes is a simple AI agent that schedules a random playlist into your GCalendar based on your vibe.
+  - [**Gym Tunes**](https://github.com/yash-srivastava19/gym_tunes) : GymTunes is a simple AI agent that schedules a random playlist into your GCalendar based on your vibe.

   - [**AI GF**]((https://github.com/yash-srivastava19/ai_gf)) : A small weekend project that through which youcan creaate a virtual girlfriend(not made for imitation, but for learning)